Day 12

 Massages: 3

-Murni led us in a space that quickly became my favorite—a sanctuary accessed only by bridge, a realm seemingly protected by an imaginary boundary.
-A glass haven embraced by gardens, a koi river, and a jungle wall so thick you can barely locate the giant Ganesh statue swaddled in the overgrowth.
-It's like living a real-life Hindu version of "Where's Waldo."
+Made's yoga shala is accessed only by bridge—a glass haven protected by gardens, a koi river, and a jungle wall so thick you can barely locate the GIANT statue of Ganesh hiding in the overgrowth.
+I spend each class here playing a real-life Hindu version of "Where's Waldo", and you know...focusing.

-As class started, I'd no sooner closed my eyes that the rain descended—a torrential downpour unlike anything I’ve experienced.
-Even deep within the Amazon jungle, Iquitos can't hold a candle to Ubud.
-It’s as if a celestial faucet was turned on at full tilt as silver-dollar-sized raindrops hit the earth like they were magnetized to it.
-I giggled to myself imaging that this is what people mean when they yell "Make it rain!!"
+As class began, I'd no sooner closed my eyes when the rain descended—a torrential downpour unlike anything I’ve ever experienced.
+Even deep within the Amazon jungle, Iquitos aint got sh*t on Ubud.
+It’s as if a celestial faucet was turned on at full tilt and silver-dollar-sized raindrops hit the earth like they were mad at it.
+I giggled imaging this is what people mean when they yell "Make it rain!!"
 And as it showered above us, I won't lie, I felt rich as f**k.